Alex Coughlin: The Android (2021–2023)

 In March 2020, New Japan suspended all of its activities, due to the COVID-19 pandemic, causing American-based talent, such as Coughlin to not be able to travel to Japan.
 Therefore, Coughlin appeared primarily on New Japan's new American-based show NJPW Strong, where he would mainly team up with his LA Dojo teammates.
 Whilst, Fredericks and Connors had already graduated from being Young Lions due to winning the Young Lion Cup and the Lion's Break Crown respectively, Coughlin would start a ten-match challenge series, facing a range of competitors each week.
 He would lose the first 8 matches, losing to the likes of Josh Alexander, Tomohiro Ishii and even Fredericks.
 However, in the ninth match, he defeated J. R. Kratos, after the match Coughlin announced he had graduated as a Young Lion.

 In February, Coughlin returned to the UK, continuing to make appearances for Revolution Pro Wrestling.
-During this time, Coughlin began using the nickname, "The Android".
+During this time, Coughlin began using the nickname, "The Android", a comparison to his machine-like strength.
 Also in March, the LA Dojo, which was still represented by graduates like Coughlin, Connors, and Fredericks, began a feud with All Elite Wrestling's The Factory as they fought over which was the superior wrestling developmental system.
 This led to Coughlin and other LA Dojo members making their debuts on the May 10 edition of AEW Dark, saving the LA Dojo’s The DKC and Kevin Knight from a post-match attack by The Factory.
 The following week, LA Dojo members defeated The Factory in a ten-man tag team match.
 On June 26, Coughlin teamed with Yuya Uemura, The DKC, and Kevin Knight on the Buy-in of AEW x NJPW: Forbidden Door in a losing effort to Max Caster and The Gunn Club's Billy Gunn, Austin Gunn and Colten Gunn.
+Shortly after, it was announced that Coughlin had suffered a leg injury.

+Coughlin returned in November on the pre-show of Historic X-Over, teaming with LA Dojo stablemates, Clark Connors, Kevin Knight and Gabriel Kidd to defeat Kosei Fujita, Oskar Leube, Ryohei Oiwa and Yuto Nakashima.
+A few days later, Coughlin and Kidd teamed together in the World Tag League, however finished bottom of their block with just 2 points.

+In February, Coughlin defeated J. R. Kratos on the kickoff show of Battle in the Valley.
+The following month at Multiverse United, Coughlin teamed with Sami Callihan, Fred Rosser and PCO to defeat Eddie Edwards, Joe Hendry, Tom Lawlor and J. R. Kratos.
+At NJPW Collision in Philadelphia, Coughlin defeated Tracy Williams.
+On the buy-in of Resurgence, Coughlin defeated Christopher Daniels.